The category of anyon sectors for non-abelian quantum double models: Amplimorphisms from ribbon operators

 Let $O \in \caA^{\loc}$.
 Then

-where we used componentwise continuity of multiplication in the strong operator topology in the first equality, Eq. \eqref{eq:finite intertwining} to obtain the second equality, and the fact that $\mu^D_{\rho^{(n)}}(O) = \mu^D_{\rho'}(O)$ for $n$ large enough and again componentwise continuity of multiplication to obtain the last equality.
-Since $\caA^{\loc}$ is dense in $\caA$.
-We conclude that Eq. \eqref{eq:transporter property} holds, which completes the proof. \end{proof}
+where we used componentwise continuity of multiplication in the strong operator topology in the first equality, Eq.~\eqref{eq:finite intertwining} to obtain the second equality, and the fact that $\mu^D_{\rho^{(n)}}(O) = \mu^D_{\rho'}(O)$ for $n$ large enough and again componentwise continuity of multiplication to obtain the last equality.
+Since $\caA^{\loc}$ is dense in $\caA$, we conclude that Eq. \eqref{eq:transporter property} holds, which completes the proof. \end{proof}

-\begin{remark} This answers a question that was left open in~\cite{Naaijkens2015}, namely the construction of unitary charge transporters that transport charges between two cones, and not just over a finite distance. \end{remark}
+\begin{remark} This answers a question that was left open in~\cite{Naaijkens2015}, namely the construction of unitary charge transporters that transport charges between two cones, and not just over a finite distance.
+Note that Lemma~\ref{lem:construction of transporters} implies that the representation $(\pi_0 \otimes \id_n) \circ \mu_{\rho}^D$ satisfies a variant of the superselection criterion, where we have $(\pi_0 \otimes \id_n) \circ \mu_{\rho}^D \upharpoonright \caA_{\Lambda^c} \cong n \cdot \pi_0 \upharpoonright \caA_{\Lambda^c}$.
+That is, instead of unitary equivalence as in~\eqref{eq:sselect}, we have \emph{quasi-}equivalence.
+As we shall see shortly, in the case at hand the two notions can be seen to coincide. \end{remark}